CiscoSecurity/gta-03-api-use-cases/README.md

 * `previous`
   * a relative path to the previous page
-  * if the previous page does not exist, `null` is returned
+  * if the previous page does not exist or request method is POST, `null` is returned
 * `next`
   * a relative path to the next page
-  * if the next page does not exist, `null` is returned.
+  * if the next page does not exist or request method is POST, `null` is returned.
 * `hasPreviousPage`
   * boolean value about the previous page existence
   * `true` means the previous page is available